Get an in-depth view at the Mac driver and controls for the Canon PRO-1000.

 The Tone drop-down menu contains three presets.
 The default Black and White option is for neutal tone.
 Cool and Warm are available for selenium and sepia output, repectively.
 The X&Y cooridinate feature is complex and allows for fine control over tonality.
 Since there is no way to accurately preview the changes, trial and error are required to obtain specific results.

-Paper Detailed Settings
+Advanced Paper Settings

 Print Head Height is one of those key controls you need to understand.
 It is the printer's thick paper setting, referred to by Canon as Prevent Paper Abrasion.
 Activate this option for any paper 11mil or thicker.
 You might need it with thinner media that has a slight upward curl.